If you drink, you may sometimes wonder when it's too much

 What to do next

 Keep tabs on your drinking.
 That’s responsible.
 But what counts as a drink?
 It depends on what’s in your glass, can or bottle.
-Here are some numbers to know in our Drink Size Info.
+Be familiar with the portion size of a single serving of alcohol for the type of beverage as they vary considerably.

 - As defined by the Dietary Guidelines for Americans 2015–2020.
 Some people should drink less than these amounts or not use alcohol at all.